-15 'Healthy' Foods with More Sugar Than a Can of Coke
+13 'Healthy' Restaurant Orders with More Sugar Than a Can of Coke

 Curious what other foods are secretly loaded with sugar?
 Take a peek at the 35 Sugariest Restaurant Meals on the Planet to learn what else you need to avoid while eating out.

 This fruit-based beverage may sound innocent enough, but even its smallest size contains more sugar than two cans of Coke.
+(The large 40-ounce size contains over four!)
 In order to get that tropical taste, Smoothie King combines bananas and a papaya juice blend and throws in some turbinado sugar to sweeten the deal.
 Bananas and papayas both have quite a bit of natural sweetness and condensing them into liquid form (plus adding more sugar) means multiple fruit servings worth of sugar, all blended into one ominous cup.

 Chai lattes are deceptive.
 While the spicy tea variety itself is filled with antioxidants, lattes made with concentrated syrup are an entirely different story.
 The first ingredient listed in Dunkin Donuts' Vanilla Chai Powder is sugar, so it's no wonder that even a modestly-sized latte has close to 50 grams of the stuff.

-Learn what you should order at Dunkin Donuts by checking out Healthy Breakfasts Nutritionists Order at Dunkin Donuts.
+Learn what you should order at Dunkin Donuts by checking out The Best & Worst Dunkin Donuts Coffee Orders For Weight Loss.

 Blueberries are a bonafide superfood but the only thing super about this blueberry parfait is its sugar content.
 Au Bon Pain's blueberry yogurt is sweetened with corn syrup and their granola contains both brown sugar and maple syrup, all of which account for the parfait's cavity-inducing amount of sugar.

 Another innocent-sounding salad that really isn't so innocent after all.
-The combination of dried cranberries, glazed pecans, and orange slices all contribute to the salad's sweetness.
-Once again, a generous coating of dressing accounts for a great portion of the entree's 52 grams of sugar.
+The combination of orange slices and a sweet dressing all contribute to the salad's high sugar count.

 Matcha is rich in antioxidants, but this is by far the worst way to get your green tea fix.
 Even if you order the smallest size, you're looking at 300 calories and 57 grams of sugar.
 In order to create a tea blast, matcha powder is blended with sweetened soymilk and frozen yogurt, making this drink a glorified milkshake in disguise.